 Egyptians obtained this pigment for dyeing from a shellfish while the Hebrews extracted it from an insect that infests oak trees.
 The color is so steadfast that it was one of the most difficult dyes to remove from clothing.

 Appearances of the Color Scarlet

-In the King James Version Bible, the word 'scarlet' occurs fifty-two times, six of which are in the New Testament.
+Scarlet, in the King James translation, occurs 52 times, six of which are in the New Testament.
 The Hebrew words that together translate into this color's English name are tola (Strong's Concordance #H8438) and shaniy (#H8144).
 The Greek word in the New Testament is kokkinos (#G2847), which refers to the kernel shape of the insect from which this pigment is extracted.

-The book of Matthew states that Pontius Pilate's soldiers placed a scarlet (Strong's #G2847) colored robe on Jesus in order to mock him (Matthew 27:28).
-The Gospels of Mark (Mark 15:17, 20) and John (John 19:2, 5), however, using different Greek words than Matthew (#G4209 and #G4210, respectively), which states that the robe was purple.
+The book of Matthew states that Pontius Pilate's soldiers placed a scarlet colored robe on Jesus in order to mock him.
+The Gospels of Mark (Mark 15:17, 20) and John (John 19:2, 5), however, in their parellel reference, state that the robe used to mock the Lord was purple.

 Briefly, a woman named Tamar, who was the daughter-in-law of Judah (one of the sons of Jacob), got pregnant through Judah by pretending to be a harlot.
 When it came time to give birth, Tamar's midwife discovered that twins would be born.
-When one of the babies stuck his hand out of the womb, and looked like he would be the firstborn, the midwife tied a scarlet thread around his hand.
+When one of the babies stuck his hand out of the womb, and looked like he would be the firstborn, the midwife tied a special colored thread around his hand.